cdl-geneseo/douglass-day/resources.md

 ## Books and articles on Mary Ann Shadd Cary

-- Jane Rhodes, *Mary Ann Shadd Cary: The Black Press and Protest in the Nineteenth Century* (Indiana Univ.
-Press, 1998)
+- Jane Rhodes, *Mary Ann Shadd Cary: The Black Press and Protest in the Nineteenth Century*, Indiana Univ.
+Press, 1998.

 ## Frederick Douglass in Rochester, NY